Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 Location: University of Rhode Island, Center for Biotechnology and Life Sciences, Aquarium Room 70

-*This specific page serves as a user manual to things pertaining only to the Putnam Lab.
-This aquarium room is a shared space between different labs hence be mindful while utilizing this resource.*
+*This specific page serves as a user manual to Wetlab pertaining only to the Putnam Lab.
+This aquarium room is a shared space between different labs hence be mindful while utilizing this space and resource.*

 ## **CBLS Wetlab Map**

 [Add Map 1 of the general lab including all spaces]: #

-### <font color="brown">**PUTNAM LAB: WETLAB AQUARIUM INTRODUCTION AND SETUP**</font>
+**PUTNAM LAB: WETLAB AQUARIUM INTRODUCTION AND SETUP**

 **<a name="Introduction"></a> Introduction**